VahabN/Control-charts/index.md

 - ### Two Phases:
     - #### Phase I:
         Finding most reliable control limits based on the in-control process data points.
 In other words, finding in-control process data points
         - There different methods based on the data type.
-We apply Moving Range method because the sample consists of an individual unit.
+We apply Moving Range method because the sample consists of an individual unit (working with real time data)

     - #### Phase II:
 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for